JamiesonLabUTSW/llms-in-action-2025-share/07-RAG/exercise.md

 # RAG - Exercises #1

-**Task**: Use an LLM to prepare patient education document on the latest treatment guidelines for Alzheimer's disease.
+**Task**: Use an LLM to prepare a patient education document on the latest treatment guidelines for hypertension.

 ## Why RAG helps here?